shirnschall/HST-ToolChanger/readme.md

 ## Goal of this Project
-The main goal of this project is to create a "cheap" diy solution to implement the e3d tool-changing system in a way that it "just works".
+The main goal of this project is to create a "cheap" diy solution to implement the e3d tool-changing system in a way that it "just works" and improve on some questionable design choices by E3D at the same time.
 In contrast to other diy (or cheap chinese)  3d-printers this project is not like a toy but much rather like a professional tool.
 Using duet3ds software features in combination with multiple sensors the printer "just works" without failed prints.
 The printer does (almost) everything on its own.